unisonweb/unisonweb-org/src/data/docs/language-reference/type-declarations.md

 # User-defined data types

 A user-defined data type is introduced with the `type` keyword.
+(See [Types](/docs/language-reference/types) for an informal description of Unison's type system.)

 For example: